 See this article in Bahasa Malaysia.

-Labour Court falls under jurisdiction of Labour Department of Malaysia in accordance with (Section 69) of the Employment Act 1955.
+Labour Court falls under the jurisdiction of the Labour Department of Malaysia under (Section 69) of the Employment Act 1955.

 The dispute case can be started by either employees or employers/public/agencies with conditions:

 |(Section 69) of the Employment Act 1955||Employees listed under the First Schedule of the Employment Act 1955.||The claim of wages or payment from working contract or any provision under the labor act.

 Confirmation or set aside any decision under S.14 (1).